RISE Needs Assessment Report 2022

 As the 2017 statistic of Windsor being the worst city in the country for women continues to spread (Policy Alternatives), Workforce WindsorEssex wanted to highlight the good work that is being done in the Windsor-Essex community and share success stories of women thriving in their careers.

-With a focus on women working in STEM careers and female entrepreneurs in Windsor-Essex, Workforce WindsorEssex drafted the RISE Windsor-Essex Needs Assessment Report for 2020.
-Based on community consultations, the report provides an overview of the challenges facing women in their careers in STEM and entrepreneurship, and the successes of community organizations, local companies and entrepreneurs, and education institutions.
-Recommendations for improvement to the local entrepreneurship ecosystem were identified from local success stories and provincial best practices.
+With a focus on female entrepreneurs in Windsor-Essex, Workforce WindsorEssex continues to develop the RISE Windsor-Essex Needs Assessment Report.
+Based on community consultations, the reports provide an overview of the challenges facing women in their careers as entrepreneurs, and the successes of community organizations, entrepreneurs, and education institutions.

-To read more about how Windsor-Essex supports women in STEM and female entrepreneurs, check out the 2020 Needs Assessment Report here.
+To read more about how Windsor-Essex supports female entrepreneurs, read the RISE Needs Assessment Report series.

 Learn more on the RISE Windsor-Essex Website: www.risewindsoressex.com